AlkaMotors/AM32-MultiRotor-ESC-firmware/README.md

 To use AM32 firmware on a blank ESC, a bootloader must first be installed using a ST-LINK.
 Choose the bootloader that matches the signal input pin of the ESC.
 The compatibility chart has the bootloader pinouts listed.
 Current bootloaders can be found [here](https://github.com/AlkaMotors/AM32_Bootloader_F051/releases).

 After the bootloader has been installed the main firmware from can be installed either with the configuration tools and a Betaflight flight controller or direct connect with a usb serial adapter modified for one wire.

+To update an existing AM32 bootloader an update tool can be found [here](https://github.com/AlkaMotors/F051_Bootloader_Updater/releases).

 ## Support and Developers Channel